alextousss/wargames/README.md

 - Pygame (Only for the -display part)

 ### Usage:
-To train a new set of AI's, type :
+To train a new set of AIs, type :

 * python3 main.py -simulate

-To continue the training of other AI's, type :
+To continue the training of other AIs, type :

-* python3 main.py -simulate <path to AI's>
+* python3 main.py -simulate <path to AIs>

 The default output of the save command is located at saves/save_{save_number}/{generation} \

-To watch what's doing a set of AI's, type :
+To visualize a tournament with all the AIs:

- * python3 main.py -display <path to AI's>
+ * python3 main.py -display <path to AIs>